what does silk do to your face

 Silk Provides Hydration

-You cant get a fresh-looking face without hydration, and this is where silk pillowcases shine the most.
+You cant get a fresh-looking face without hydration, and this is where silk shines the most.

 Silk doesn’t wick away all the moisture present on your face.
 With cotton, it takes all the moisture and leaves you with dryness, which is especially bad for dry and sensitive skin types.

-Sleeping On A Silk Pillowcase Will Give You Better Sleep
+Sleeping On A Silk Will Give You Better Sleep

 You shouldn't underestimate the importance of quality sleep.
 Sleep is more important than it is often let on.
 There are four stages in the sleep process, and the third one, deep sleep, is where the restorative and rejuvenation magic happens.